top of page

 Wellington, New Zealand

-Ngahina Development has granted the perpetual lease of the one-acre site where the Whale Song sculpture’s will be located.
+Whale Song partner, Ngahina Developments, representing local iwi interests, sees this vision as an essential part of the Paraparaumu town centre’s future.
+Ngahina Developments granted a perpetual lease of a one-acre site where the Whale Song sculptures will be located.
 This land is alongside the Wharemauku Stream, which has its headwaters in the Maungakotukutuku valley, flowing through Paraparaumu township to Raumati Beach before reaching the sea.

 Wharemauku Park